shashwatak/EarthStation/README.md

 ![Chrome Data Flow](http://i.imgur.com/UdXV7AC.jpg Chrome Data Flow)

+The Main Thread (which includes Worker Manager) ONLY deals with initial setting up of the JS environment, and responding to various callbacks.
+This ensures that it's number one priority remains Graphics Refresh, via the requestAnimationFrame() call.
+Otherwise, the Main Thread will delay Graphics updates for other logic, the graphics will appear choppy, and the UI will seem non-responsive.

+The three.js rendering environment is in WebGL.
+The Main Thread relays any UI commands that require a change in the WebGL objects (such as zooming, rotating, tracking a satellite).

+The Tracking worker is told which satellites to track, and regularly reports those satellites live position.
+It runs one SGP4 calculation per satellite being tracked, every update cycle, and returns all the live values for each satellite.

+The Propagation worker is given a satellite and told to provide several position coordinates in an array, depicting the satellite's path of travel.
+This thread does many SGP4 calculations for a single satellite over a given span of time.
+Can also provide this thread with a orbital_resolution value, that increases or decreases the granularity of SGP4 calls.

+The localStorage cache is accessed at the start and finish of the app's life-cycle, preserving state across multiple sessions.

 AngularJS Architecture
 -----------------------
 AngularJS divides a project into four sections, Controllers, Services, Filters, and Directives.
 The Controllers and Services are the most important aspects of this particular project.